 11. Idea speed dating

-Have students cycle through your space, sharing insights about a topic or their elevator pitch for an upcoming project.
+Have students cycle through your space, or through breakout rooms in Zoom or Google Meet, sharing insights about a topic or their elevator pitch for an upcoming project.
 As they present their learnings multiple times on several “speed dates,” students’ presentation skills and perspectives will grow.

 12. Peer review